phonebone/neighborhood-map-project/README.md

 ## Instructions

+- First, cd into the project directory and download all dependencies with `npm install`
-There are several ways to view the project:
+- Next, there are several ways to view the project:

 ### Python SimpleHTTPServer